Api

 The art of creating simple but flexible APIs

 A while ago I read the blog post Ranging Near and Far by Scott Sauyet.
 On Echo JS, Scott titled a link to this blog “Choosing simple APIs over flexible ones”.
 This title suggests that you have to choose between either simple or flexible APIs, which is a false dilemma.
 This got me thinking: What makes a good API?
 Flexibility Scott discusses the API of the range function of Ramda compared to that of Underscore.
+Where Underscores range supports optional start (defaulting to zero), custom step size, and a negative step, Ramda’s range “only” supports a step size of 1 and does not allow to omit the start value.
+While Underscores implementation is more flexible, Scott argues that Ramda’s more limited implementation may be the better choice because of its simplicity.
+Scott suggests that it is way more complicated to use Underscores range because of it being more flexible.
+Scott has an argument here, but there are more factors determining how easy it is to use an API.

 Read more